British Columbia: Bear Camp Multi-Sport

 Activities to choose:

 Hiking: there are an endless number of great trails accessible right from Bear Camp.
 Green Lake offers pretty mellow terrain for stretching one’s legs, while Mt Tullin is a challenging hike with 360 degree views.
 Heli hiking can also be arranged at additional expense (but is worth every penny) and visits a number of valleys and nearby glaciers.
+Add-on Option: Heli hiking can be added to your trip and is arranged at additional expense (but worth every penny) and visits a number of valleys and nearby glaciers.

 Kayaking: Chilko Lake is one of the world’s premiere alpine lake destinations where you can explore by boat in total tranquility.
 Surrounded by massive glacier-capped peaks and a road-less wilderness, you will spend the days paddling the lake and picnicking on sandy beaches.
 Days are long but the alpenglow sunsets are worth the wait!
 During bear viewing season, most of the bruins congregate right at our doorstep so we do not have to paddle far to watch bears feeding on Mother Nature’s bounty.